Ethics Review Committee (ERC)

 - Non-members who hold a PMI certification

-- Non-members who apply to commence a PMI certificatio
+- Non-members who apply to commence a PMI certification process

 (Products the committee is tasked to produce.)

-- Review committee charter, including the roles and responsibilities section, at first committee meeting.
+- Review committee Charter, including the roles and responsibilities section, at first committee meeting of 2022.

 Administrative and Reporting Requirements: